 The initial list of water user groups, also referred to as entities, will be developed by the TWDB per 31 TAC §357.10(43) and with the input of each regional water planning group.
 Municipal water user groups will be based on utility boundaries and annual water use volumes reported by associated public water systems via TWDB's annual Water Use Survey.
 Utilities' municipal net use will be evaluated based on whether they are public or private utilities.
 If the public water system or utility meets the annual municipal net use of 100 acre-feet threshold in any single year within the most recent five years (2015-2019), they will be established as stand-alone water user groups.
-Collective reporting units will be carried over from the 2022 State Water Plan, but also will be updated per newly established public water systems or utilities that do not meet the definition of a stand-alone water user group or collective reporting unit will be planned for as part of a county-other water user groups if they meet the definition in 31 TAC §357.10(43)(B) or may be included as part of another water user group.
+Collective reporting units will be carried over from the 2022 State Water Plan, but also will be updated per newly established public water systems, changes in utility boundaries or input from the planning groups.
+Public water systems or utilities that do not meet the definition of a stand-alone water user group or collective reporting unit will be planned for as part of a county-other water user group per 31 TAC §357.10(43)(E).
+Additionally, group quarters can be water user groups if they meet the definition in 31 TAC §357.10(43)(B) or may be included as part of another water user group.